What is a generator PMG system?

 In a standard AC generator, the AVR is fed from the generator terminals.
-In systems which have high inductive loads that cause a large drop in the stator voltage before the AVR can compensate, the AVR suffers, because its input voltage is reduced.
-This can lead to situations where the AVR is not able to bring the voltage back to its preset value, because the terminal voltage and hence its power source has dropped too far.
+In systems which have high inductive loads that cause a large transient voltage dip in the stator voltage before the AVR can compensate, the AVR suffers, because its input voltage is reduced.
+This can lead to situations where the AVR is not able to bring the voltage back to its preset value, because the terminal voltage has fallen too far and hence its power source isn't available.

-The advantage from the PMG is therefore that the power to the AVR is kept near constant, allowing the AVR to quickly recover the voltage of the AC generator back to its nominal preset value.
-The AVR reacts quicker reducing the TVD associated with applying a load to an AC alternator.
+The advantage from the PMG is that the power to the AVR is kept near constant, allowing the AVR to quickly recover the voltage of the AC generator back to its nominal preset value.
+The AVR reacts quicker reducing the transient voltage dip associated with applying a load to an AC alternator.

 The PMG system also provides the advantage that no residual magnetism is required in order to start the excitation process at start up, whereas for shunt or auxiliary wound machines, if the residual magnetism is lost, the generator voltage will fail to build up.

 What are the disadvantages of a PMG?

 A PMG system is more expensive than a shunt or auxiliary system, it also increases the alternators weight by several KG, depending on the size.
 PMG systems also sit on the back of the alternator shaft and therefore increase the length.

 Can you retro-fit a PMG?
 What does a PMG look like?

 Sure!
 On most alternators where PMG is a factory option, PMG can be retrofitted as well.
 Fitting a PMG will increase the length of the alternator.